neurodata/ndviz/README.md

  * Built-in image processing, including opacity, intensity resampling, dynamic coloring, and blending.
  * Dynamic metadata support.
 Query locations from the web interface and add your own metadata (coming soon).

+### Help
+Pressing "h" while in the main viewer window will load a small help window and descriptors for each of the items present in the viewer.

 ## Installation

 Several NeuroDataViz configurations are possible: